-Streaming becomes easier to reason about once you stop seeing it as Kafka plus a consumer and start thinking in collection, queue, and analysis tiers, event time, and stream state as one system.
+Streaming becomes easier to reason about once you stop seeing it as Kafka plus a consumer and start thinking in ingestion, queue, analysis, event-time, and stream-state layers.

-In engineering practice, this book helps design stream-first pipelines with explicit ordering, stateful processing, late events, and materialization boundaries so the architecture survives real replay and backfill behavior.
+In engineering practice, this book helps design streaming pipelines with explicit ordering, state, late-data handling, and materialization boundaries so the architecture survives replay and backfill.

-In interviews and architecture reviews, it is especially useful when you need to show the cost of stream processing: reprocessing overhead, the correctness impact of late events, and the way backfill pressures SLA.
+In interviews and architecture reviews, it is especially useful when you need to show the cost of stream processing: reprocessing work, the correctness impact of late events, and backfill pressure on service objectives.

 Practical value of this chapter